How To Help Your Aging Parents Deal With Loneliness

 Image Credit

 Lonely seniors enjoy more socializing opportunities with technology, so it is best to teach them how to navigate it.
 If you cannot teach your parents how to use smartphones, social media, and computers yourself, you can send the grandkids over for a few helpful lessons.
 The mere act of teaching your aging parents something new is an excellent social opportunity itself, and the lessons will help them be even more social.
-For instance, seniors can learn how to reach family members anytime through video chat to keep them amused and socially connected.
-They can also learn how to use social media, find classes in their area, and join forums to interact with like-minded people.
+For instance, you can teach them how to use an ai character chat bot to ensure they'll have someone to talk to at all hours of the day.
+Seniors can also learn how to reach their family members anytime through video chat to keep them amused and socially connected.
+Furthermore, they can additionally learn how to use social media, find classes in their area, and join forums to interact with like-minded people.
 However, the FBI reports that seniors lost almost $1 billion through elder scams in 2020 alone.
 Therefore, teach your parents about online privacy and how to spot common scams to keep them safe.

 0 comments: